tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <p></p>

 <h5>Push changes to Gitlab</h5>
-<p>Git is a VCS (version control system) that helps us to track versions and collaboration in projects.
+<p>Git is a VCS (version control system) that helps us to track versions as well as contributions in projects.
 Since I developed my website <strong>BEFORE</strong> getting access to the repo, I didn't clone the project.
 Instead, I removed the existing files directly on Gitlab, which led to a huge amount of commits.
-I also deleted the <code>.gitlab-ci.yml</code> file which is used for MkDocs sites, and created a new one for Jekyll there.
+I also deleted the <code>.gitlab-ci.yml</code> file which is used for MkDocs sites and created a new one for Jekyll there.
 The templates are available in the <strong>CI/CD Configuration</strong> section.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-1.png" class="img-fluid w-100"/>
 <p></p>
 <p>The following command lines were slightly different from the usual add -> commit -> push process:</p>